aartiitikar/demo/README.md

 # demo
-this demo for git and github
+this is a Demo for Git and Github class.